tlgchurch/worship-songs/README.md

 # Worship-Songs
-This are compiled songs for Sunday worship mainly for presentation software such as EasyWorship, OpenLP and others.
+These are compiled songs for Sunday praise worship mainly for presentation software.

-I will keep adding songs as we need them in the church.
+I will keep adding songs as we sing them in the church.

 ## How to contribute
 You can help by adding new lyrics or correcting spelling mistakes that are made it in the repository.